 The Count’s early history prior to 1974 is not currently known to us.
 However, since that time he has belonged to various members of the Armstrong Siddeley Owners Club.
 He was the subject of restoration work between 2008 and 2010 when the colour was changed and the Ivory leather interior installed.
 In 2011 The Count was sold and moved to Romania, to an area just 100 miles from Transylvania (hence the name for the car).
 The Count was used for weddings in Romania until 2015 when he returned to this country.

 All of our cars are maintained to the highest standards and The Count is no exception.
 Since returning to England he has received a complete overhaul of the brakes costing just shy of £3,000 and new stainless steel bumpers.
-This last winter (2016/17) further work has been undertaken by an individual with many years of experience of the Armstrong Siddeley marque and the car now benefits from a re-veneered dashboard and has also received a new bespoke wiring loom among other things.
+During last winter (2016/17) further work has been undertaken including a re-veneered dashboard and the fitting of a new bespoke wiring loom.